 115.276 (a): The auditor reviewed Policy Number 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program policy which addresses discipline for staff.
 Policy (p.
-33) requires that staff who engages in sexual abuse with a confined person are banned from GDOC correctional institutions or subject to disciplinary action, up to and including, termination, whichever is appropriate.
+33) requires that staff that engages in sexual

 The auditor finds the facility in compliance with PREA Provision 115.276 (a) based upon documentation provided.